K-S-K/CV/Articles/27_CopyTrading/Article.md

 **Project description:**
-This project performs the automatic copying of Originator trader positions for the Dupplicator trader accounts on the Binance Crypto currency Exchange.
+This project performs the automatic copying of Originator trader positions for the Duplicator trader accounts on the Binance Crypto currency Exchange.

 **My part in this project:** Requirements collecting from the customer, RND, development of the architecture, implementing, testing, deployment to the tenatent server for experimental use, technical support,